url-kaist/Quatro-LeGO-LOAM/README.md

 ```

 ## Example
-- Compare LeGO-LOAM and Quatro-LeGO-LOAM with KITTI, MulRan datasets.
+- Compare LeGO-LOAM and Quatro-LeGO-LOAM with KITTI 05 dataset.
 We used **cloudcompare** to visualize pcl.
 - You can download cloudcompare with folloing command.

 ```